 See, I’m fairly convinced that I’m going to die from skin-cancer in the not too distant future.
 No idea why, except I have light-ish skin, have never had a check-up and live in Australia.

 A memorial was held in Australia for a friend who took his life over in Ireland.
 300 people turned up.
 300!
 In a town half-way across the world from where he lived.
-In his hometown 1,400 people packed church for his funeral.
+In his hometown 1,400 people packed out the church for his funeral.

 I sometimes think I’d be lucky to reach double-figures.
 Combined.